launix-de/jsontype/README.md

 ```
 This especially makes sense if you want to compose validators to more complex situations.

-makeValidator creates a Function which you can call with one parameter - the value to validate.
+`makeValidator` creates a Function which you can call with one parameter - the value to validate.
-The function returns true if the value validates okay.
+The function returns `true` if the value validates successfully.
 It is good practise to create all validators at startup and then just call the generated functions.
-If you want to have an exception thrown instead of a boolean return value, use makeThrowValidator.
+If you want to have an exception thrown instead of a boolean return value, use `makeThrowValidator`.
-It will create functions that exit with undefined or throw an exception.
+It will create functions that exit with `undefined` or throw an exception.

 More Examples
 =============